-If you’re considering whether to include glucomannan in your weight loss plan, we’re sure you’ve got some questions, like: how exactly does it work, and how much weight might I expect to lose?
+If you’re considering whether to include glucomannan in your weight loss plan, we’re sure you’ve got some questions.
 Read on—you’ll find the answers below.

 What is glucomannan?

-It’s a natural dietary fibre that’s extracted from the roots of the konjac plant, also known as elephant yam.
+Glucomannan is a popular weight-loss supplement.
+It’s a water-soluble dietary fibre that’s extracted from the roots of the konjac plant, also known as elephant yam.
 Glucomannan can comprise up to 60% of a konjac, and sometimes people use the terms interchangeably.
+Have you ever eaten shirataki noodles?
+They’re long, white noodles that are high in fibre and very low in calories—which makes them an ideal choice when eating to support weight loss.
+And they’re made from glucomannan.

 You can get glucomannan, aka konjac, weight loss supplements as capsules or powder.
 Sometimes, it’s used as a food additive—often as a thickener and emulsifier.